varshagowdasn/Github-cloud-connector/README.md

         Expiration: 30 days / 90 days / No expiration
         Scopes: tick repo (covers everything — public + private repos, issues, etc.)
      6. Click Generate token
-     7. Copy it and save it so that we can paste in .env file
+     7. Copy it and save it so that we can paste in .env file later

 ---